How To Watch Football In An RV

-If you’re team is good, odds are they will be on nationally once in awhile.
+If your team is good, odds are they will be on nationally once in a while.
 Sunday night football, Thursday night and Monday night football is often going to be available at campgrounds in their rec area with the local cable provider.

 When we were at the North Myrtle Beach RV Resort, we watched the Super Bowl last year.

 This was our favorite thing to do before we had kids.
 It gave us an excuse to go on a date at a random sports bar.
 Often this also brings a fun crowd of like-minded people.

 Now, if you’re going to an area that has a big following of their local team, you may have to ask if they can turn a specific TV to the game you want to watch.

 Don’t worry if they won’t play the audio: TuneIn Radio is a FREE app on your phone that has changed our lives forever.
 We were struggling to watch the Vikings one time in Southern CA. They were playing the game, but we couldn’t hear the audio.
 The owner of the company happened to be at the bar that day and suggested we give it a try –GAME CHANGER!

 All you have to do is point your phone at the TV you want to listen to and then BAM!!
 It starts playing the audio on your phone.
 So pop in your headphones and tune out the crowd cheering for a different game in that local area and enjoy your team scoring those touchdowns.